No Regrets for Our Youth

 No Regrets for Our Youth (わが青春に悔なし, Waga Seishun ni Kuinashi) is a 1946 Japanese film written and directed by Akira Kurosawa.
-It is based on the 1933 Takigawa incident.
+It is based on the 1933 Takigawa incident, and is considered a quintessential "democratization film", taking up many themes associated with social policy under the early Occupation of Japan.

 The film stars Setsuko Hara, Susumu Fujita, Takashi Shimura and Denjirō Ōkōchi.
-Fujita's character was inspired by the real-life Hotsumi Ozaki, who assisted the famous Soviet spy Richard Sorge and so became the only Japanese citizen to suffer the death penalty for treason during World War II.
+Fujita's character was inspired by the real-life Hotsumi Ozaki, who assisted the famous Soviet spy Richard Sorge and became the only Japanese citizen to suffer the death penalty for treason during World War II.
 The film is in black-and-white and runs 110 minutes.

 Plot

 The film begins in 1933.
 Students at Kyoto Imperial University protest the Japanese invasion of Manchuria.
 Prominent professor Yagihara (Denjiro Okochi) is relieved of his post because of his views against fascism.
 The professor's daughter Yukie (Setsuko Hara) is courted by two of her father's students: Ryukichi Noge (Susumu Fujita) and Itokawa (Akitake Kôno).
 Itokawa is equable and moderate while Noge is fiery and a radical leftist.
 Although she fights with him vigorously, Yukie is eventually drawn toward Noge.

 Noge disappears following an anti-militarist student protest, the result of being arrested and spending four years in jail.
 By the time Itokawa, now a prosecutor for the government, tells Yukie of Noge's whereabouts, he has been out of jail for a year.
 He warns her that he is a changed man and no longer how Yukie remembered him.

 Itokawa brings Noge over to the Yagihara residence.
 During dinner, Professor Yagihara mentions that Noge would not have been released unless the government was convinced that Noge had "converted" from his radical ways.
 Noge confirms this and says that Itokawa vouched for him and had even found him a job in the army.

 After realizing that Noge has changed from his days at university, Yukie excuses herself from the dinner table and locks herself in her room.
 Her mother eventually tells her that the young men are leaving.
 Yukie is reluctant to see them out, but once her mother tells her that Noge is leaving for China she decides to see Noge one last time to say goodbye.

 After Noge's departure, Yukie begins to pack for Tokyo and has a deep conversation with her father.
 For three years in Tokyo, Yukie works in menial jobs to get by.
 One day she runs into Itokawa and is told that Noge is in the city.
 She goes to Noge's offices, but is reluctant to reconnect.
 Yukie is shown outside of the offices several times until eventually Noge notices her.
 They spend several years together and get married.